syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/Configuring-child-controls.md

 {% endhighlight %}

 {% endtabs %}
-{% endcapture %}
-{{ codesnippet6 | OrderList_Indent_Level_1 }}

 ![Arranged child controls in single row in flow layout](Configuringchildcontrols_images/Configuringchildcontrols_img12.jpeg)

-Step 4.
-At run time, when clicking the Reorder button, the Panels 2, 3, and 4 will be rearranged in a different order.
+**Step 4**: At run time, when clicking the Reorder button, the Panels 2, 3, and 4 will be rearranged in a different order.

 ![Reorder child controls in Flow layout](Configuringchildcontrols_images/Configuringchildcontrols_img13.jpeg)